ellonaS/adopt-me/README.md

 # adopt-me

-This is a frontend technical challenge for Base22.
+Please, check a short video presentation for this project https://youtu.be/7kM4yACl74g (no sound) This is a frontend technical challenge for Base22.
 The challenge was to build a home page for a non-profit organization called Adoptme.Org.
 The project is still work in progress.

-The project was built on Vue.js using BootstrapVue framework.
+The page was built on Vue.js using BootstrapVue framework.

 ## Prerequisites
 1. node.js. (https://nodejs.org/en/)